Local Complete Segal Spaces: The Model Structure

-\begin{remark} \Cref{exam2.3} and \Cref{thm2.4} imply that there is a Quillen equivalence where the latter is equipped with a model structure in which a map $f: X \rightarrow Y$ is a weak equivalence (respectively cofibration) if and only if $X_{n*} \rightarrow Y_{n* }$ is a local weak equivalence (respectively monomorphism).
+where the latter is equipped with a model structure in which a map $f: X \rightarrow Y$ is a weak equivalence (respectively cofibration) if and only if $X_{n*} \rightarrow Y_{n* }$ is a local weak equivalence (respectively monomorphism).

-We call this model structure on bisimplicial presheaves the \textbf{local Reedy model structure} and its weak equivalence \textbf{local Reedy equivalences}. \end{remark}
+We call this model structure on bi-simplicial presheaves the \textbf{local Reedy model structure} and its weak equivalence \textbf{local Reedy equivalences}. \end{remark}

 Suppose we choose a set $S$ of monomorphisms in $s\textbf{Pre}(\mathscr{C})$.
 By the results of \cite[Chapter 5]{local}, we can choose an uncountable regular cardinal $\alpha$ so that the $\alpha$-bounded cofibrations (respectively $\alpha$-bounded trivial cofibrations) form a set of generating cofibrations (respectively generating trivial cofibrations) for the injective model structure on $s\textbf{Pre}(\mathscr{C})$.
 We can form a smallest saturated set of monomorphisms $\mathcal{F}$, $S \subseteq \mathcal{F}$ subject to the following conditions \begin{enumerate} \item{The class $\mathcal{F}$ contains all $\alpha$-bounded trivial cofibrations and all elements of $S$.} \item{If $C \rightarrow D$ is an $\alpha$-bounded cofibration, and $A \rightarrow B$ is an element of $\mathcal{F}$, then $(A \times D) \cup (B \times C) \rightarrow B \times D$ is an element of $\mathcal{F}$.} \end{enumerate}